 The King himself takes an interest in Reina, offering private interviews; he soon commands her to marry his cruel son.
 Reina, however, cannot ignore her growing feelings for Iris, a fellow KEY student, despite knowing the laws.
 Reina discovers refusal means punishment much worse than death, and why King Magnus hasn’t aged in decades, thanks to his KEY program.

-Categories: Urban Fantasy, Dystopian, LGBT, Fantasy, Young Adult
+Categories: Urban Fantasy, Dystopian, F/F Relationships, LGBT, Fantasy, Young Adult

 Publication Date: 10th April 2018

 Content Warnings: n/a

 Review: I loved reading The Blood King, it’s an incredible YA Dystopian read.
 I was instantly drawn in to the story and right from the start I didn’t want to put it down.
 I was so glad I had the second book of The Brighton Duology,The Golden City to start on straight away as I need to know how this story ends.